beccadax/ArchRole/README.md

 The role's class must have the same name as the role, must inherit directly from the `ArchRole` class, and must implement all of the optional methods listed in the protocol.
 All methods implemented in the class--even ones not listed in the protocol--will be added to classes that do the role.
+The role's class cannot be instantiated; it is merely a container for the methods that the role implements.

     @interface MyRole : ArchRole
     - (void)providedMethod1;